m-lab/ndt7-client-go/README.md

     https://github.com/m-lab/ndt-server/blob/master/spec/ndt7-protocol.md
 ).

 The master branch contains stable code.
-We strive not to break the API, however we do not make strong API compatibility promises.
+We don't promise we won't break the API, but we'll try not to.